 For example, Rosemary plants have merismatic cells that work to grow and create new plant components under this situation.

 Growing rosemary from the cuttings is a simple process.
-Here we have gathered the basic process.
+Here is the basic process.

 After having your desired rosemary cuttings, you can either put them in vast containers with cultivated soil or plant them on your terrace or garden.
 It won’t be long before you’re harvesting straight from the garden.